frappe/erpnext_documentation/user/manual/en/introduction/concepts-and-terms.md

 #### Terms and Conditions

 Text of your terms of contract.
+In Sales/Purchase transactions there might be certain Terms and Conditions based on which the Supplier provides goods or services to the Customer.
+You can apply the Terms and Conditions to transactions to transactions and they will appear when printing the document.
+To know about Terms and Conditions, [click here](/docs/user/manual/en/setting-up/print/terms-and-conditions)

 > Selling > Setup > Terms and Conditions